List files that are open in pending changelists.

 installation.
 This allows you to track files that might be locked

 globally on the commit server from an edge server.
-Because the command
+Because the

-it must be in depot syntax.
+spec argument, it must be in depot syntax.
 The

 List only the first

 Short output; do not output the revision number or file type.
-This

-option is more efficient, particularly when using the
+This option is more efficient, particularly when using the

 List only those files that were opened by